davidgasquez/handbook/Open Data.md

 	- Curating the data provides compounding benefits for the entire community!
 	- Surfacing great datasets should be also rewarded.
 - **Open Source**.
 Datasets could be stored in a decentralized way using something like IPFS and queried via tools like [DuckDB WASM Shell](https://shell.duckdb.org/).
+	- Integrates with open source ETL tools like Singer/Airbyte.

 ## Components